Interfaith Harmony Month begins in Charleston - NewsBreak

 Interfaith Harmony Month begins in Charleston

 CHARLESTON, S.C.
-(WCBD)- Several events aimed to bring Charlestonians together and learn about different religions start this week.
+(WCBD)- Several events aimed to bring Charlestonians together and learn about different religions are set to begin the first week in January.

 Charleston Mayor John Tecklenburg and children from seven faith groups will read a proclamation on Tuesday morning to officially start Interfaith Harmony Month for its fourth year.

-Many of the events will honor Dr. Martin Luther King Jr, who lead people during the Civil Rights Movement.
+Many of the events will honor Dr. Martin Luther King Jr., who led people during the Civil Rights Movement.

 “It’s really important that this Interfaith Harmony Month is during the month that we also celebrate the life and legacy of Dr. Martin Luther King Jr,” said Moses.
 “His life was modeled and influenced by a person of another faith in Mahatma Gandhi.”

-The Charleston Interreligious Council says that this month is key to spreading their goals of inclusivity and unity.
+The Charleston Interreligious Council said this month is key to spreading their goals of inclusivity and unity.
 When the council started in 1979, it built bridges between the Christian and Jewish communities in the Lowcountry.

 “Interfaith Harmony Month is an opportunity to get to know our communities,” said Moses.Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.